 Prior to being nominated by the Board to stand for election, each new director meets with numerous directors in one-on-one settings, as well as with the Board as a group to ensure that the director has sufficient knowledge of the Corporation's business or aspects thereof that are necessary to ensure effective oversight by the Board as a whole.
-Each director's individual skills and experiences contribute to the general oversight of the business and supervision of the management of the business and affairs of Pason.

-Upon each new director's appointment or election, they are given a comprehensive introduction package including the mandates of the Board and its committees and the position descriptions so that the new director understands the role of the Board, its committees and officers.
-New directors are also provided with the minutes of Board meetings for the previous two years so they may review the topics subject to Board discussions.
+Upon appointment or election, each new director is given a comprehensive introduction package including the mandates of the Board and its committees and the position descriptions so that the new director understands the role of the Board, its committees and officers.
+New directors are also given access to all relevant background documents of Pason, including corporate policies, governance documents, corporate records, and prior Board materials, including strategy documents.
 New directors are given product demonstrations and hold meetings with various business unit managers, product managers, and R&D personnel as part of their on-boarding process.